Prethermalization and transient dynamics of the Multi-Channel Kondo systems under generic quantum quenches: Insights form Large-$N$ Schwinger-Keldysh approach: Conclusion

-Regarding the transient non-equilibrium properties, we discuss the evolutions of the spin-spin correlation functions, the Kondo order parameter, and the Kondo energy density.
-From the evolutions of the spin-spin correlation function with several different conditions, we found that the exponential decay rate does not change when the initial state is given by the over-screened state and the Kondo coupling constant is increased.
-Otherwise, the exponential decay rates change during the transient time and they are proportional to the squire of the Kondo coupling constants.
-In addition, we found general oscillation patterns with the universal frequency given by the cut-off of the conduction electron in every physical quantity during the transient time scale for the initial state being the over-screened state.
-Otherwise, there are no such oscillations observed during the transient time.
-The oscillation patterns observed only for the over-screened initial state are closely related to the revival generally observed in the entangled state under the quench~\cite{Michailidis}.
-Moreover, the universal frequency is given by the cut-off of the conduction electrons expected to be related to the entanglement spreading by the conduction electron in the local quantum quenched system~\cite{Calabrese_2007,Eisler_2007,Stephan_2011}.
+In this paper, we have investigated the transient behavior and quasi-equilibrium properties in the Multi-Channel Kondo system following a quantum quench of the Kondo coupling constant.
+We use the $SU(N)$ MCKI model and Scwinger-Keldysh formalism with the large-$N$ method.
+Through numerical analysis of the transient dynamics, we observe several universal properties in the evolutions of the spin-spin correlation functions and the Kondo order parameter.
+The transient properties of the spin-spin correlation functions exhibit an exponential decay.
+Interestingly, the exponential decay rate is invariant when the initial state corresponds to the over-screened state and the post-quench Kondo coupling $J_1$ is larger than the pre-quench Kondo coupling $J_0$.
+Conversely, the exponential decay rates strongly depend on the quench protocols and the ratio of the decay rates between the pre-quench and the post-quench states is closed to the value of $J_1^2/J_0^2$ in other cases.
+Furthermore, we observe that the oscillation pattern of the Kondo order parameter exhibits the universal frequency given by the energy cut-off of the conduction electrons, during the transient timescale for the initial state being the over-screened state.
+On the other hand, for the initial states corresponding to high-temperature Fermi liquid states, no such oscillations are observed during the transient time.
+The observed oscillation patterns, which occur exclusively in the over-screened initial state, are closely linked to the revival phenomenon commonly observed in entangled states under a quench~\cite{Michailidis}.
+These oscillations exhibit a frequency determined by the energy cut-off of the conduction electron and bear similarity to the Friedel oscillation in the time domain.